Sleep Tight, Disgusting Blob

-Sleep Tight, Disgusting Blob is a children's picture book, written and illustrated by Huw Aaron.
+Sleep Tight, Disgusting Blob (Welsh: Nos Da, Blob)is a children's picture book, written and illustrated by Huw Aaron.
 It was first published by Puffin Books, an imprint of Penguin Random House, in March 2025.
+It won the 2026 overall Waterstones Children's Book Prize.

 The book is about a parent blob encouraging their child to bed and to sleep with a rhyming list of other little monsters' bedtime activities.

 Reception

 The Times wrote that the book is a "lovely rhyming tale that understands you're never too young for a bit of gentle irony".
 Blackpool Gazette described it as "full of warmth, humour, slime and blobby kisses".
 The Guardians reviewer said that it was "sharp, fun and brimming with attention to detail".